top of page

 DSC_0647.jpg

 Cooking in this way limits our choice of ingredients but it encourages us to get out in nature and gather wild-edibles and perhaps grow some herbs of our own.
-Both doings can be so pleasurable and rewarding, do wonders for our well-being, and result in the creation of unusual, vibrant dishes.
+These activities can be so enjoyable, improve our sense of well-being, and result in the creation of unusual, vibrant dishes.

 DSC_2310.jpeg